quytc/Linearizability/README.md

 end

  -------------------------------------------------------------------------------------------
-In this method, variable declaration is modeld by the top four statements.
-Stack initialisation is modeled by the statement at line 5.
-The statement at line 8 models a malloc statement(x = new Node) whereas the statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
-Thread initialisation is modeled by the statement in line 7 while return statement is modeled by the statement at line 13.
-Finally the controller rule is modeld by statement (new R.validate_push 8 7 x).
+In this method, the modelling is done as following:
+   + Variable declaration is modeld by the top four statements.
+   + Stack initialisation is modeled by the statement at line 5.
+T
+   + The statement at line 8 models a malloc statement(x = new Node)
+   + Tthe statements at lines 9,10,11,12 model assign statement(t = s), pointer assignment statement(x.next = t) and CAS statements respectively.
+   + Thread initialisation is modeled by the statement in line 7 while return statement is modeled by the statement at line 13.
+   + Finally the controller rule is modeld by statement (new R.validate_push 8 7 x).

 It takes some time to model algorithms by ocaml therefore if you have any problem with modeling you could contact me for help.